 The ideal approach between being process-oriented or goal-oriented hinges on an individual’s personal style, the task at hand, and the surrounding context.
 In a world constantly pushing us towards goals, the journey to achieve them — the process — holds equal, if not more, significance.

-Each approach carries its own unique strengths and weaknesses, and adopting a balanced combination may often yield the best results.
-Let’s delve into these two approaches to uncover which strategy may best suit you and your endeavors.
+Each approach has its own unique strengths and weaknesses.
+Adopting a balanced combination often yields the best results.
+Let’s explore these strategies to see which suits you best.

 Contents